 At the National Executive and Council meeting held prior to the XXIst ASME National Conference in 2017, a proposal to honour and acknowledge music educators in First Nation and Indigenous Community settings was presented by Immediate Past President Dr Brad Merrick and accepted unanimously, with this award being announced publicly to all delegates during the Awards ceremony on the last day of the 2017 conference.
 This award is supported financially by ASME National, with the winner to be recognised at the ASME National conference.

 This Award aims to recognise music educators in First Nation and Indigenous Community settings through their exceptional efforts in the provision of quality music education.
 The award seeks to enable further professional growth through attendance at the ASME National Conference where there will be opportunities to share their experiences and to access current thinking, professional practice, and resources.

-The purpose of this award would be to support attendance and resources to selected recipients, the first winner/s being acknowledged in person at the XXII Conference.
+The purpose of this award is to support attendance and resources to selected recipients, the first winner/s being acknowledged in person at the ASME XXII Conference.
 The award in total will amount to a maximum value of $2500.00.

 This may include